jagerber48/sciform/docs/source/options.rst

 ten-thousands, or 10\ :sup:`4`, place.
 To express this number to 4-significant digits means we should round it to the tens, or 10\ :sup:`1`, place resulting in ``12350``.

-In both cases, if no explicit precision value or number of significant figures is supplied then the number is displayed as if no rounding occurs.
-That is, all digits, down the least significant, are displayed.
-To explicitly force this behavior use the :class:`AutoPrec` class by passsing ``precision=AutoPrec``.
-This is the default value in the global configuration.

 Note that 1000 rounded to 2 significant figures is, of course, still 1000.